Heading To San Francisco

 Best Western Tuscan (San Francisco)

-As we unloaded the car, with the staff wondering if we were moving in for good with all our bags, we handed our car keys to the valet.
-I had forgotten about userous hotel parking rates but opted for hotel security over the public lot across the street.
-It was particularly expensive to have the car parked, not using the “in and out” privileges.
+As we unloaded the car, the staff wondered if we were moving in for good with all our bags.
+We handed our car keys to the valet.
+The hotel parking rates were high.
+But we opted for hotel security over the public lot across the street.
+It was particularly expensive to have the car parked when we did not use the “in and out” privileges.

 San Francisco Things To Do